Robert Bradshaw (figure skater): Early years

 Robert Bradshaw was born to Bob and Freda Bradshaw in Los Angeles, California.
 He and his brother Dennis grew up in Sherman Oaks, California.

 Bradshaw married Maralee Marrs on Nov 18, 1972.
 Together they had a son, Dennis Bradshaw (Den Bradshaw).
 In addition to his skating career, he was also a master jeweler and created "Frith and Bradshaw Jewelers" with his partner Larry Frith.
 Bradshaw died from cancer on March 27, 1996.

 Skating career

 Bradshaw decided to become a figure skater at the age of eight.
 He was coached by Frank Carroll at Van Nuys Iceland in the San Fernando Valley.
 He won the silver medal in men's singles at the 1973 U.S. Figure Skating Championships.
 He was an alternate on the U.S. men's Olympic figure skating team.
-Serious tendonitis in both of his knees and a motorcycle accident forced him to turn professional.
+Serious tendinitis in both of his knees and a motorcycle accident forced him to turn professional.